macgitver/RepoUtils/si/SIDoc/si-init.md

 	echo "ADD_SUBDIRECTORY(baz)" >>CMakeLists.txt
 	cat $SI_DIR/CMakeLists.txt.postfix >>CMakeLists.txt

+si will:
-`si` will setup the project directory, then `git clone` the modules we explicitly added to it.
+-   setup the project directory
+-   `git clone` the modules we explicitly added to it
-It will then figure out about `baz`s dependency on `frotz` and will `git clone` it, too.
+-   figure out about the dependency from `baz` to `frotz` and will `git clone` `frotz`
-Finally, `si` will scan the dependency graph and create a build system for your project.
+-   scan the dependency graph and create a build system for your project